tc39/proposal-temporal/docs/strings.md

 The syntax of the calendar suffix is currently on a standards track led by the [IETF SEDATE](https://datatracker.ietf.org/wg/sedate/about/) working group.

 The calendar identifiers [are defined by CLDR](http://unicode.org/reports/tr35/#UnicodeCalendarIdentifier) as [a sequence of 3-8 character BCP47 subtags](http://unicode.org/reports/tr35/#unicode_locale_extensions).
+Usually there's only one subtag in the sequence, although some calendars may use more.
 The list of calendar identifiers currently supported by CLDR is:

 - `buddhist`